Azeko2xo/woodem/doc/sphinx2/source/user/yade-diff.rst

 ================
 #.
 Woo is a python-importable module.
 You can do ``import woo`` in any Python script.
 #.
 Written in ``c++11``.
 #.
-Supports additional :ref`serialization formats <serializationFormats>`, some of them human-readable.
+Supports additional :ref:`serialization formats <FileFormats>`, some of them human-readable.
 #.
 Properly organized in python modules: :obj:`woo.core`, :obj:`woo.dem` and so on.
 #.
 Python's standard setuptools can be used to build Woo, both under Windows and Linux.
 #.
-Windows installer is provided.
+Windows installer is provided (http://launchpad.net/woo/+download)

 Simulation differences
 =======================